Options trading heats up on big bets U.S. rates are going up

-NEW YORK Traders piled into U.S. short-term interest rates options on Friday, adopting a bearish posture on the view the Federal Reserve will signal next week that interest rates will be notably higher by the end of next year.
+NEW YORK, Sept 12 Traders piled into U.S. short-term interest rates options on Friday, adopting a bearish posture on the view the Federal Reserve will signal next week that interest rates will be notably higher by the end of next year.

 Block trades in put options on Eurodollar futures <0#ED:> on the Chicago Mercantile Exchange suggested some traders believe the Fed is ready to send its strongest signal yet the near-zero interest rate era is ending, perhaps faster than anticipated.